ookami-kb/storybook_flutter/packages/storybook_flutter/README.md

 # Storybook Flutter

 A cross-platform storybook for showcasing widgets.
-It should work in all platforms supported by Flutter.
+It should work at all platforms supported by Flutter.

 - [Demo version](https://ookami-kb.github.io/storybook_flutter/)